kieran-osgood/scribe/README.md

 ```

 ### Initialise Config file
+To begin templating you're going to need two things, a config file and some templates

+Setting up a config file can be achieved with the following command:
 ```shell
 scribe init
 ```

+Then to get some templates take a look at our examples for some ideas on what would be useful for your environment ([examples](https://github.com/kieran-osgood/scribe/tree/main/examples)).

+> See below for a step by step walk through of how config + templates come together

 ## Getting Started

-A simple use-case is a creating a single file from a template, but each CLI run can be configured to output multiple files.

-As an example, if you're creating a React Component, you can output test files, sub-component barrel files, storybook files
+A simple use-case is a creating a single file from a template, but each run can be configured to output multiple files (e.g. if you're creating a React Component, you can output test files, sub-component barrel files, storybook files etc.).
-etc.

 ### Example